patriciavale/Kilimanjaro_AMS/README.md

  This repository displays the different screens of the application, as well as some diagrams of the use cases, components and classes.

  ## Credits
- This project was made by Patrícia Vale, João Correia, Mariana Mendes and Vítor Morais.
+ This project was made by Patrícia Vale, João Correia, Mariana Mendes and Vítor Morais, for the Analysis And Modelling Of Systems (AMS) course in University of Aveiro, in 2017.